Vietnamese animation: 1959–1975

 We should unite to demand freedom.

 The development process of the Vietnamese animation industry was associated with two entities: Hanoi (birthplace) and the Vietnam Animation Studio (almost the only animation production unit for decades).
-While in the south of the 17th parallel - the territory controlled by the Republic of Vietnam, there is no evidence that there was ever a ‘true animation industry’ other than a few private studios, specializes in special effects for movies or music tapes.
+Meanwhile, in the south of the 17th parallel - the territory controlled by the Republic of Vietnam, there is no evidence that there was ever a ‘true animation industry’ other than a few private studios, specializes in special effects for movies or music tapes.

+From 1959 to 1975, the Vietnam Animation Studio made the following films: